 The M254dw prints black and white at just $0.03 a page or $14.46 a ream, but prints color at a quite expensive $0.11 per page or $56.09 per ream.
 It estimated lifetime cost is $642, which is about $70 above the average of the models we tested.
 This certainly isn't a budget model, but considering the high performance you get these costs are fairly reasonable.

 The M254dw again shared the top score in this metric with the MFP M281fdw, both models earning a 9 out of 10.
 This was high praise in a metric where scores fell as low as 4.

 Simple graphics, like line graphs and bar charts, looked phenomenal when printed on the M254dw.
 Colors were bright and lines and bars had crisp edges.
 It only lost points for its photo printing ability.
 The M254dw's laser technology noticeably struggled in this area, producing pixelated images.
-This is a great machine for graph heavy business documents, but not ideal for photo laden family letters.
-If you want a general home/office printer that can also produce decent photos, you'll have to get an inkjet, like the HP Officejet Pro 8720.
+This is a great machine for graph heavy business documents, but not ideal for photo-laden family letters.
+If you want a general home/office printer that can also produce decent photos, you'll have to get an inkjet.

 The M254dw's speed garnered a score of 7 out of 10 in our printing speed testing, an above average score in a metric where scores ranged from 3 to 9.

 In our single-sided black and white text speed test, the cornerstone of our speed testing, the M254dw was able to rip off 15 pages a minute.
 Printing duplex that figure shrunk to 10 pages a minute, On both counts the M254dw was quite good for a printer that is also capable of producing high quality graphics.
 In fact, to get an upgrade in speed you'd have to move to a specialized monochrome machine like the M402n, which can get you 25 pages a minute but lacks color, decent graphics, and WiFi connectivity.